TL;DR

 Cloud Model | Managed cluster | Managed Kafka inside your cloud (BYOC) |

-Kafka-as-a-Platform — with Condense — gives you the freedom to build with it.
+Kafka-as-a-Product gives you the infrastructure for real time.
+Kafka-as-a-Platform with Condense gives you the freedom to build with it.

 Closing Reflection